nexraid/NexraidDocs/snippets/DPO-Contact.md

-If you have any query or complaints, you may contact DPO at
 * Contact Number: +65 3159 0903
 * Email Address: support@nexraid.com
 * Mailing Address: 362 Upper Paya Lebar Road, #03-08, Da Jin Factory Building, Singapore 534963